 They happen to be One And The Same Woman, lucky man.

 As if having such a complex female around the house wasn’t enough, Lifetime paired this woman up with The Good Wife, who really must be one to put with The Cheating Husband’s shenanigans, because then he goes and gets The Good Mistress!

 The Good Mistress is not the same person as The Kept Woman, who may have been The Wrong Woman.
-The Good Mistress is also The Invaluable Accountant, who keeps his books straight.
+The Good Mistress, in reality, is The Invaluable Accountant, who keeps his books straight.
 This woman proves you can be immoral and smart, all at the same time.

-The Invaluable Accountant has The Fabulous Stylist to fix her hair, which The Good Wife can’t afford because the Invaluable Accountant is keeping more than one set of books, but the three of them, only one of whom knows whose wife The Good Wife really is, become BFFs.
+The Invaluable Accountant has The Fabulous Stylist to fix her hair, which The Good Wife can’t afford because the Invaluable Accountant is keeping more than one set of books, but all three of them, only one of whom knows whose wife The Good Wife really is, become BFFs!